 Birth of New Zealand wicketkeeper Ian Smith, who played with the same effervescence and warmth he now demonstrates in the commentary box.
 Smith could give the ball a real belt, and was a very competent gloveman for New Zealand throughout most of the 1980s.
 His signature performance, however, came in February 1990: a fearsome pummelling of India in Auckland.
 New Zealand were 131 for 7 on the first afternoon when Smith biffed 173 off 136 balls, including 24 off one over from Atul Wassan.
 It remains the highest score by a Test No. 9.

 Kapil Dev's right-hand man is born.
-Left-arm swing bowler Karsan Ghavri spent much of his career getting the shine off the ball for the spinners, but he was a skilled performer and would be fighting along with Javagal Srinath for the new ball with Kapil in an all-time Indian XI (those three, along with Zaheer Khan and Irfan Pathan, are the only Indian seamers to take 100 Test wickets).
-His strike-rate was a very acceptable 64 balls per wicket, but none of his four five-fors came in victory.
+Left-arm swing bowler Karsan Ghavri spent much of his career getting the shine off the ball for the spinners, but he was a skilled performer and would be fighting along with Javagal Srinath for the new ball with Kapil in an all-time Indian XI.
+His strike rate was a very acceptable 64 balls per wicket, but none of his four five-fors came in victory.

 The end of the road for Victor Trumper, who finished his luminous Test career today when he was out, caught by Frank Woolley off Sydney Barnes for 50 in Sydney.
 The match was also the last of Clem Hill's career: between them, the two great Australians made almost 7000 Test runs.